 Travel Beauty

-A carry-on friendly flight oil-control routine for pre-landing shine, layovers, naps, sunscreen refreshes, and light makeup touch-ups.
+A carry-on friendly flight oil-control routine with PleasingCare format choices for pre-landing shine, layovers, sunscreen, and travel bags.

 Read guide →Travel Beauty

-A compact travel beauty checklist for flights, business trips, humid weather, and long days away from home.
+A compact travel beauty checklist for flights, business trips, humid commutes, sunscreen touch-ups, and long days away from home.

 Read guide →Lifestyle